18F/cloud-marketplaceholder/_pages/index.md

 title: Gov cloud market
 ---

-# Summary and goal
 The cloud marketplace is a TTS Office of Acquisition project exploring the opportunity to turn Apps.gov from a SaaS discovery tool into a SaaS procurement tool.
-Our initial hypothesis is that such a tool could dramatically reduce the amount of time it takes for an agency to acquire SaaS licenses and to increase/decrease the number of licenses used.

-# Hypotheses
+## Hypotheses
 **A SaaS procurement tool could:**
 - dramatically reduce the amount of time it takes for an agency to acquire SaaS licenses and to increase/decrease the number of licenses used,
 - show public servants some of the SaaS tools their colleagues use,